-- SLL Classroom Clinic on Date, Time, and Location TBD (mandatory for all Saratoga Little League Umpires)
+- SLL on-field clinic on Wednesday, March 8 from 5-6p at the Majors Field (mandatory for all Saratoga Little League Umpires)

 - Nor Cal Western Region Outreach Umpire Clinic

 - Where: Location TBD